 In Amsterdam, to avoid fines (in Dutch: ‘boete’), follow these rules:

-4. Never ride a bike in a pedestrian area, like the pavement.
-Shopping streets like Kalverstraat and Leidsestraat, but also De Hallen, are off limit for cyclists.
-You will be fined immediately if you dare riding a bike here, at least €35.
+- Never ride a bike in a pedestrian area, like the pavement.
+Shopping streets like Kalverstraat and Leidsestraat, but also De Hallen, are off-limit for cyclists.
+You will be fined immediately if you dare to ride a bike here, at least €35.

 Parking your bike